ketyung/solfund_jsclient/README.md

 Just clone or download this and cd into the folder and type "yarn" to install all the required typescript components and then "yan start" to launch it.

-This is a complete serverless dApp, which you can just run it on your localhost and all data stored on the Solana blockchain.
+This is a complete serverless dApp, which you can just run it on your localhost and all data stored on the Solana blockchain (devnet).
 There is also an online version temporarily hosted at https://solfund.techchee.com/

 # Getting Started with Create React App